DataFire/Integrations/integrations/generated/azure_search_searchservice/README.md

 * output [Index](#index)

 ### Indexes_Delete
-Deletes an Azure Search index and all the documents it contains.
+Deletes a search index and all the documents it contains.

 ```js